 What We Stand For - continuation

-As Christians many of us do not set the climate for the world we live in, we simply adjust to it.
-We conform to the standards of the world - lifestyles, attitudes, moral convictions and the like - rather than setting standards that will set us apart.
-Our foundation, which is our standard, must be the word of God as we read in the Bible and as taught to us by true and proven ministers of God.
+Many Christians do not set the climate for the things that affect or influence us, but rather adjust to the world around us.
+We conform to the world’s standards – our lifestyle, attitudes and convictions – rather than build/develop standards that will set us apart.
+Our foundation, which is our standard, must be the Word of God as we read in the Bible and taught to us by true and proven ministers of God.

 Our mission statement is ‘Raising Overcomers, Setting the Captives Free’.
 Overcomers take life to the next level; they are climbers and not campers.
 They change the environment in which they are placed; they are pace setters; influence rather than being influenced.

+God made everyone unique.
 Be an original.
-Go according to God’s blueprint for your life; don’t copy someone else’s.
-Everyone is unique.
+Go according to God’s blueprint for your life and do not copy someone else’s.
 Be an overcomer!